 1. Disproportionate Calcium to Phosphorus Ratio

-The recommend calcium to phosphorous ratio for bearded dragons is 2:1 or 1:1.
+The recommended calcium to the phosphorous ratio for bearded dragons is 2:1 or 1:1.
 But the ratio of calcium to phosphorous in mushrooms doesn’t fall anywhere near this.
-For instance the ratio in portabella mushrooms is 1:16.3.
+For instance, the ratio in portabella mushrooms is 1:16.3.

 When the amount of phosphorous exceeds calcium, phosphorous reacts with calcium to form calcium phosphate which is difficult to absorb in the gut.
 What bearded dragons eat.

 The presence of oxalic acid in mushrooms can decrease calcium levels in the bearded dragon body.
 Oxalates react with calcium to create an insoluble and indigestible compound known as calcium oxalate (CaC2O4).
 As a result, calcium which is an essential mineral in the beardie’s body is greatly reduced.

 To make for the low calcium levels, the body tends to get calcium from available sources such as bones.
 This leads a condition called metabolic bone disease where bones become soft and weak.

 Signs of metabolic bone disease in bearded dragons include deformed limbs, arched spine, limping, bone fracture, lethargy among others.